noahzhy/HYU_Capstone/README.md

 ![architecture](images/architecture.png)

 We used the shufflenet v2 1.5x as backbone to extract feature, connect with the feature map of stage2, stage3, stage4 from backbone as FPN.

-The loss function we referred to SSD loss function which CE loss (Cross Entropy Loss) for the classification and embedding Loss, smooth L1 loss for box regression.
+The loss function we referred to SSD loss function which CE loss (Cross Entropy Loss) for the classification and embedding loss, smooth L1 loss for box regression.